SidSays/Share/Apex Error Handling Framework.md

 }
 ```

-##Summary :
+## Summary :
-if we want to store our application exception, we have to log that in custom object.
-We can create report/dashboard on that object to see on admin dashboard, so that exception will be tracked.
+<p>All apex errors can be logged in this custom object, we can create list views/reports/dashboard to monitor this on an admin dashboard.

 </html>